solution-files/DNA/DNA/README.md

 ## Known Issues
 - Documentation is not yet complete
+- Many reports are still being refactored for SSMS
 - An interface is being constructed to automate program setup and configuration
 - Multifactor Authentication (MFA) is not yet complete